-The current Project Plan, as amended, provides for estimated total project cost expenditures of \$64,700,000.
-This proposed amendment would provide for additional estimated expenditures of \$700,000 for a revised total of \$65,400,000.
+The current Project Plan, as amended, provides for estimated total project cost expenditures of \$65,400,000.
+This proposed amendment would provide for additional estimated expenditures of \$1,000,000 for a revised total of \$66,400,000.

 Specific details as to the types, locations and cost estimates are found in Sections 7, 8 and 9 of this plan.
 It is anticipated that the remaining and additional projects will be completed during the remainder of the expenditure period.
-The additional projects are expected to be financed with annual cash outlays;

-however, the City may use other alternative financing methods which may provide overall lower costs of financing, preserve debt capacity, mitigate risk to the City, or provide other advantages as determined by the Common Council.
+The additional projects are expected to be financed with annual cash outlays; however, the City may use other alternative financing methods which may provide overall lower costs of financing, preserve debt capacity, mitigate risk to the City, or provide other advantages as determined by the Common Council.
 A discussion and listing of other possible financing mechanisms, as well as a summary of total project financing is located in Section 10 of this plan.
 The expenditure period of this District terminates on 2026.

-The additional project costs are located both in the current boundary & outside of, but within 1⁄2 mile of the current boundary of the District and within the City.
+The additional project costs are located within $\frac{1}{2}$ mile of the current boundary of the District and within the City.

 The additional project costs to be incurred under this amendment also include the sharing of surplus increment with the Recipient District.
-It is expected that the Donor District will generate approximately \$22,000,000 in increment that can be shared with the Recipient District during the eligible sharing period.
+It is expected that the Donor District will generate approximately \$20,000,000 in increment that can be shared with the Recipient District during the eligible sharing period.